Endocarditis

-A serious infection that can result in damage to the heart valves
+A serious infection that can damage the heart valves

 Endocarditis is an infection of the inner lining of the heart chambers or valves.
 It occurs when bacteria in the bloodstream attach to vulnerable areas of the heart.
-If left untreated, endocarditis can result in irreversible damage to the heart valves or lead to heart failure, stroke, pulmonary embolism or kidney damage.
+If left untreated, this infection can result in irreversible damage to the heart valves or lead to heart failure, stroke, pulmonary embolism, or kidney damage.

-Symptoms of endocarditis may resemble less serious conditions, such as the flu.
-These symptoms, which may come and go or be present for several days, may include fever, chills and aches and pains in the joints or muscles.
+The symptoms may resemble less serious conditions, such as the flu.
+These symptoms, which may come and go or be present for several days, may include fever, chills, and aches and pains in the joints or muscles.

 Other symptoms you may experience include: